-Up to now, 52 regulatory authorities in Europe have become members of the EPRA.
-The European Commission, the Council of Europe, the European Audiovisual Observatory and the Office of the OSCE Representative on Freedom of the Media are standing observers of the Platform.
+52 regulatory authorities from 46 countries are members of EPRA.
+The European Commission, the Council of Europe, the European Audiovisual Observatory and the Office of the OSCE Representative on Freedom of the Media are standing Observers of the Platform.

 The EPRA Board Association, a non-profit association under Alsatian law, is in charge of administering and legally representing the EPRA in its daily business.
 The Association is registered at the Association Registry of the Court of First Instance in Strasbourg.